Saadat-Antor/sql-data-warehouse-project-2025/README.md

 Welcome to the Data Warehouse and Analytics Project 2025 repository! 🚀

-This project showcases a complete data warehousing and analytics solution, encompassing the construction of a data warehouse and the extraction of actionable insights.
+This project provides a complete data warehousing and analytics solution, covering the construction of a data warehouse and the extraction of actionable insights.
 Designed as a portfolio project, it emphasizes industry best practices in data engineering and analytics.

 ## 🚀 Project Requirements